The Clear Edge

 • Week 22 integration: automation + margin optimization.

-If you struggle with project management, don’t attempt parallel execution.
-Take a sequential path.
-It’s slower but simpler.
+Complexity tolerance required — if you struggle with project management, don’t attempt parallel execution; take a sequential path instead, which is slower but simpler.

 • Can you track 4–5 initiatives simultaneously?